hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/04_for_lab1.md

 """
 Exercise 5:
-Write a while loop that prints the first 20 powers of 2.
+Write a for loop that prints the first 20 powers of 2.
 (1, 2, 4, 8, 16, 32, 64, 128, etc...)
 """